Summer Internship Program

 Students must have completed two years of college by the start of the summer program and be a U.S. citizen or permanent resident to apply.
 Preference is given to students who have one or two years of undergraduate study remaining and seniors who have applied to a graduate program in the Bloomberg School of Public Health.

 Generation Tomorrow and the Johns Hopkins Center for AIDS Research (CFAR) are pleased to host Generation Tomorrow: Summer Health Disparity Scholars.
 The program is intended for undergraduate students interested in HIV and/or hepatitis C virus (HCV) health disparities and their intersection with substance use (addiction and overdose), violence, mental health, and the social determinants of health.
 The program will offer mentorship and training in HIV/HCV education, testing, and counseling; health disparities, cultural competence, and harm reduction.
 Through a lecture series, the program will also explore the intersection of HIV and/or HCV health disparities with the areas defined above.
-This program will have a special focus on undergraduate students that are underrepresented in nursing, public health, and medicine.
+This program will have a special focus on undergraduate students interested in nursing, public health, science, and medicine.
 The program will consist of the following components:

 - Intensive HIV and HCV testing and counseling training